 More information can be found by visiting the school's website.

-Masks: At minimum, strongly encouraging and expecting students to wear masks on campus.
+Masks: At minimum, the district is strongly encouraging and expecting students to wear masks on campus.

-Other Safety Measures: Will ask parents to screen students at home before sending them to school everyday.
+Other Safety Measures: Parents are asked to screen students at home before sending them to school everyday.